Helena Bonham Carter

-Early life and education
+Early life

-Bonham Carter was born in Islington, London.
+Bonham Carter was born in London.
 Her father, Raymond Bonham Carter, who came from a prominent British political family, was a merchant banker and served as the alternative British director representing the Bank of England at the International Monetary Fund in Washington, DC, during the 1960s.
-Her mother, Elena (née Propper de Callejón), is a psychotherapist who is of Spanish and mostly Bohemian and French-Jewish background, and whose parents were diplomat Eduardo Propper de Callejón from Spain and painter Baroness Hélène Fould-Springer.
+Her mother, Elena (née Propper de Callejón), is a psychotherapist of Spanish and mostly Bohemian and French-Jewish background, and her parents were the diplomat Eduardo Propper de Callejón from Spain and the painter Baroness Hélène Fould-Springer.
 Bonham Carter's paternal grandmother was politician and feminist Violet Bonham Carter, daughter of H. H. Asquith, the prime minister of the United Kingdom during the first half of the First World War.

-Bonham Carter has two older brothers; Edward and Thomas.
-They were brought up in Golders Green, and she was educated at South Hampstead High School, and completed her A-levels at Westminster School.
+Bonham Carter has two older brothers, Edward and Thomas.
+They were brought up in Golders Green, and she was educated at South Hampstead High School and completed her A-levels at Westminster School.
 Bonham Carter applied to King's College, Cambridge, but was rejected "because officials were afraid that she would leave mid-term to pursue an acting career."

 When Bonham Carter was five, her mother had a serious nervous breakdown, from which she needed three years to recover.
-Soon afterwards, her mother's experience in therapy led her to become a psychotherapist herself.
+Soon afterwards, her mother's experiences in therapy led her to become a psychotherapist herself.
 Bonham Carter has since paid her to read her scripts and deliver opinions on the characters' psychological motivations.
 Five years after her mother's recovery, her father was diagnosed with acoustic neuroma.
 He suffered complications during an operation to remove the tumour, which led to a stroke, leaving him half-paralysed and using a wheelchair.
 With her brothers at college, Bonham Carter was left to help her mother cope.
-She later studied her father's movements and mannerisms for her role in The Theory of Flight.
+Bonham Carter later studied her father's movements and mannerisms for her role in The Theory of Flight.
 He died in January 2004.